 But surprisingly, I love them now!
 When they go smoothly, I even sometimes like them better than evenings.
 Here's what I have been doing as part of my morning routine...

-(1) Pick 3 things you want to do every day & each day, take note of 1 or 2 things that might need to be added on specifically that day.
+(1) Pick 3 things you want to do every day, take note of 1 or 2 things that might need to be added on specifically that day.
+When possible, schedule the add-ons the night before.

-So, for me, that might include having a quiet time, having a cup of tea each morning before my son gets up, and working on my blog/business.
-It also includes homeschooling, and I am working on starting sooner, but it isn't something that I struggle with doing, and we do take weekends off.
+My daily priorities include having a quiet time, having a cup of tea each morning before my son gets up, and working on my blog/business.
+It also includes homeschooling, and one goal is to start our homeschool day sooner.

 The add-ons might include having to get ready for an appt., or to run an errand that day, or something specific I am working on that day for the blog.